Yes, you actually can make $1,000-1,500 a day doing educational performances in schools, museums, libraries, and arts centers. Truly.

 How do we overdeliver?

-I don’t always manage this myself, but here’s roughly what it looks like:
+Here’s roughly what it looks like:

 - timely communications – the quicker, the better